 The super-iconic Billie Jean bassline came from the Minimoog, or rather two Minimoog with a MIDI modification to be played in unison!
 The duo of Richie Walbourn-modified Minimoogs were also used for the synth basses on Thriller, P.Y.T. and Wanna Be Startin’ Somethin’.
 I set up a patch in Arturia Mini V, a software emulation of the Minimoog, and turned on the polyphonic mode so that I could recreate both parts in one patch.
 The patch is simply three sawtooth waves, all tuned to 16’ with cutoff frequency and envelope amount knobs both set to 9 o’clock.
 The decay time is responsible for the pluck length, and I used a time of 212ms.
 I also added some subtle chorus effect to create the buzziness heard in the original track.
 For the electric piano in the chorus, I used two instances Arturia Stage-73 V run through a chorus effect.

 The CS-80 was later used for Michael Jacksons The Way You Make Me Feel, from 1987’s Bad, where it plays the brass part.

-Toto are basically insane supergroup made up of top LA session musicians.
+Toto are a supergroup made up of top LA session musicians.
 They had a huge hand in the recording of Thriller, and the music of Human Nature was actually written by Toto’s Steve Porcaro, who performed the synths on the track alongside David Paich.
 It comes as little surprise that they also used the CS-80 V on their seminal album Toto IV, also released in 1982.